 |Course Code||NURS 6351||Course||Role of the Nurse Educator||Credits||(5 cr.)|

-The educational environment is influenced by social, economic, regulatory, and technological transformations.
-Students in this course learn the theoretical processes that drive curriculum development, assessment, and evaluation.
-They also focus on curriculum components, which include societal, professional, and educational trends that affect nursing education curricula in the current environment.
+The educational environment in higher education and health care settings is influenced by social, economic, regulatory, and technological transformations.
+Students in this course learn the theoretical foundations that drive curriculum development, assessment, and evaluation.
+They also focus on curriculum components, which include societal, professional, and educational trends that affect nursing education curricula.

 *National Advisory Council on Nurse Education and Practice, Second Report to the Secretary of Health and Human Services and the Congress, November 2002, http://www.hrsa.gov/advisorycommittees/bhpradvisory/nacnep/Reports/secondreport.pdf.